 Association Rule Mining (ARM) is a common data mining task that aims to discover associations between features of a given dataset in the form of logical implications (Agrawal et al. 1994).
-In Internet of Things (IoT) systems, ARM methods are utilized for various tasks including monitoring, decision-making, and optimization, for example, of a system's resources (Sunhare et al. 2022).
-Some IoT application domains in which ARM has been successfully utilized include agriculture (Fan et al. 2021), smart buildings (Degeler et al. 2014) and energy (Dolores et al. 2023).
-However, most applications of ARM in IoT give limited considerations to characteristics of IoT data such as heterogeneity and volume (Ma et al. 2013) as they are mere adaptations of rule mining methods not specifically tailored to IoT requirements.
+In Internet of Things (IoT) systems, ARM methods are utilized for various tasks, including monitoring, decision-making, and optimization, for example, of a system's resources (Sunhare et al. 2022).
+Some IoT application domains in which ARM has been successfully utilized include agriculture (Fan et al. 2021), smart buildings (Degeler et al. 2014), and energy (Dolores et al. 2023).
+However, most applications of ARM in IoT give limited consideration to characteristics of IoT data, such as heterogeneity and volume (Ma et al. 2013), as they are mere adaptations of rule mining methods not specifically tailored to IoT requirements.

-IoT systems can produce or use data from diverse sources which can be categorized as static and dynamic.
-Static data refers to data that is not subject to frequent changes such as system models while dynamic data is subject to frequent changes, for instance, sensor data.
+IoT systems can produce or use data from diverse sources, which can be categorized as static and dynamic.
+Static data refers to data that is not subject to frequent changes, such as system models, while dynamic data is subject to frequent changes, for instance, sensor data.
 The static part of IoT systems is increasingly represented as knowledge graphs (Rhayem et al. 2020; Karabulut et al. 2024), large databases of structured semantic information (Hogan et al. 2021).
 ARM algorithms are often run on the dynamic part of IoT data, not utilizing the valuable information in knowledge graphs.
 In addition, ARM algorithms can generate a high number of rules as the input dimension increases (Kaushik et al. 2023; Telikani et al. 2020), which is time-consuming to process and maintain.
 Generating a high number of rules can be the case for large-scale IoT environments, as each sensor is treated as a different data dimension.

 To address these two issues, this paper presents two new contributions.
 The first contribution is a novel ARM pipeline for IoT data that combines knowledge graphs and sensor data to learn association rules with semantic properties, semantic association rules (Section Problem Statement), that represent IoT data as a whole (Section Pipeline).
 We hypothesize that semantic association rules are more generically applicable than association rules based on sensor data only, requiring fewer rules to have full data coverage.
+We define generically applicable as having high support-the frequency with which a rule appears in the data-and high coverage-the proportion of the dataset to which the rule applies.
 As an example, an association rule based on sensor data only looks as follows: 'if sensor1 measures a value in range R, then sensor2 must measure a value in range R2'.
-This rule can only be applied to sensor1 and sensor2.
-In contrast, semantic association rules are more contextual as seen in the following example in the Water Distribution Network (WDN) domain: 'if a water flow sensor placed in a pipe P1 with diameter \geq A1 measures a value in range R, then a water pressure sensor placed in a junction J1 connected to P1 measures a value in range R2'.
-The semantic association rule is no longer about individual sensors.
-Instead, it describes a certain context that the sensor is placed in and therefore is more generically applicable and explainable.
+This rule can only be applied to sensor1 and sensor2 measurements.
+In contrast, semantic association rules are more contextual as seen in the following example in the Water Distribution Network (WDN) domain: 'if a water flow sensor wfl placed in a pipe P1 with diameter \geq A1 measures a value in range R, then a water pressure sensor wp1 placed in a junction J1 connected to P1 measures a value in range R2'.
+The semantic association rule is